peter88213/pywoo/docs/help.md

 ## Export to yWriter {#export_to_ywriter}

-This writes back the document\'s content to the yWriter project file.
+This writes back the document's content to the yWriter project file.

--   Make sure not to change a generated document\'s file name before writing back to yWriter format.
+-   Make sure not to change a generated document's file name before writing back to yWriter format.
 -   The yWriter 6/7 project to rewrite must exist in the same folder as the document.
 -   If both yw6 and yw7 project files exist, yw7 is rewritten.
--   If the document\'s file name has no suffix, the document is considered a [Work in progress](#how_to_set_up_a_work_in_progress_for_export) or an [Outline](#how_to_set_up_an_outline_for_export) to be exported into
+-   If the document's file name has no suffix, the document is considered a [Work in progress](#how_to_set_up_a_work_in_progress_for_export) or an [Outline](#how_to_set_up_an_outline_for_export) to be exported into